 When you make this claim, your intimate and personal relationship will be examined.
 While this may seem invasive, it is the only way you can seek justice.

-When we lose a parent, we are losing the parental figure and mentor in our lives.
+When you lose a parent, you are losing the parental figure and mentor in our lives.
 They were your emotional support and in some cases, your financial support.

 Proving The Case